ex0-tekk/Legend-of-SkyrimVR/README.md

 ---

-LoSVR uses Adept difficulty by default, this is CRITICAL to utilize the Fine-Tuned Challenge mod but not mandatory to use in the game, you can use the vanilla difficulty settings without any problems, however, the dmg & spawn multiplier numbers will not function as intended if any other vanilla difficulty setting is used, this mod simply REPLACES the vanilla difficulty settings with detailed % numbers.
-Experiment if you want, however, Fine-Tuned DEFAULT % with ADEPT set is a good start if you want easy dungeon crawling, but for the best experience you would set the multipliers progressively higher, for example I use: Easy: 100%, Medium: 125%, Hard: 150%, Very Hard: 200%, then adjust the Dmg taken & Dmg inflicted sliders based on your preferences, I use 75% Dmg Inflicted and 125% Dmg Taken, I also take followers on my adventures, you'll probably want to aswell.
+LoSVR uses Adept difficulty by default, this is **CRITICAL** to utilize the Fine-Tuned Challenge mod, **but this mod is Not required to use in the game**, you can use simply the vanilla difficulty settings without any problems, however, the dmg & spawn multiplier numbers will not function as intended if any other vanilla difficulty setting is used, **this mod simply REPLACES the vanilla difficulty settings with detailed % numbers.** Experiment if you want, however, Fine-Tuned DEFAULT % with ADEPT set is a good start if you want easy dungeon crawling, however, **for the best experience** you would set the multipliers progressively higher, for **example,** I use: Easy: 130%, Medium: 140%, Hard: 150%, Very Hard: 160%, then adjust the Dmg taken & Dmg inflicted sliders based on your preferences, I use 80% Dmg Inflicted and 120% Dmg Taken, I also take followers on my adventures, **you'll probably want to do the same.**

 ![Fine-Tuned Challenge Settings](https://user-images.githubusercontent.com/78007822/139785982-11c9f46d-1439-4129-a33e-d783dc2c8b3b.png)

+- These are the **DEFAULT settings** that this Difficulty mod comes with, as shown above.

 ---